 - Regular exercises

 Effective treatment can only work if you adhere to the directives of your therapist.
 When you are ready, your therapist will take you through an individualized PTSD treatment program.
 Such a program aims to alleviate your symptoms, teach you healthy coping skills, and restore your self-esteem.

-Treatment Options Available at Bayview Recovery Center
+Treatment Options Available at Bayview Recovery

 During PTSD Awareness Month, take the time to consider the treatment options available to you.
 For instance, standard evidence-based treatment options for PTSD include: